-11. It is important to note that this actuarial valuation is based on plan assets as of December 31, 2023.
-The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the plan year.
-Moreover, this actuarial valuation does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after December 31, 2023 due to COVID-19.
+• It is important to note that this actuarial valuation is based on plan assets as of December 31, 2024.
+The Plan's funded status does not reflect short-term economic fluctuations, but rather is based on the market values on the last day of the plan year.
 Segal is available to prepare projections of potential outcomes of market conditions and other demographic experience upon request.

-- 12. Since the actuarial valuation results are dependent on a given set of assumptions, there is a risk that emerging results may differ significantly as actual experience proves to be different from the assumptions.
-We have not been engaged to perform a detailed analysis of the potential range of the impact of risk relative to the Fund's future financial condition, but have included a brief discussion of some risks that may affect the Plan in Section 2.
-A more detailed assessment would provide the Board with a better understanding of the inherent risks and could be important for the Fund because: - Relatively small changes in investment performance can produce large swings in the unfunded liabilities. - b.
-Retired participants account for over 60% of the Fund's liabilities, leaving limited options for reducing costs in the event of adverse experience. - c.
-Potential changes in the plan of benefits may result in participant choices that vary from those assumed. - The Board has not had a detailed risk assessment in recent years.
+- Since the actuarial valuation results are dependent on a given set of assumptions, there is a risk that emerging results may differ significantly as actual experience proves to be different from the assumptions.
+We have not been engaged to perform a detailed analysis of the potential range of the impact of risk relative to the Fund's future financial condition, but have included a brief discussion of some risks that may affect the Fund in Section 2.
+A more detailed assessment would provide the Board with a better understanding of the inherent risks and could be important for the Fund because: - Relatively small changes in investment performance can produce large swings in the unfunded liabilities. - Retired participants account for over 60% of the Fund's liabilities, leaving limited options for reducing costs in the event of adverse experience. - Potential changes in the plan of benefits may result in participant choices that vary from those assumed. - The Board have not had a detailed risk assessment in recent years.